 Today, the fam and I witnessed a total solar eclipse.
 It was our second time.
 The first time (in 2017) we were fortunate enough to be near the path of totality and traveling towards it on the way to somewhere else.
-It was a magnificent experience.
+It was an unparalleled experience.

 If you haven't experienced a total solar eclipse, do it.
 You owe it to yourself.